Business Continuity Plan vs. Disaster Recovery Plan - Zerto

 ⇒ A definition of Business Resilience

-Both Require Testing Regularly to Ensure the Plans Work
+Both BCP and DRP Require Testing Regularly to Ensure the Plans Work

 Savvy business leaders begin with a small but easily scalable BCP or DRP and rigorously test to identify loopholes and minimize vulnerabilities.
 Over time, these plans can be expanded as resources, capacity, and business functionality increase.
 However, testing each new iteration of the disaster recovery or business continuity plan is essential to its success.
 Test simulations validate the efficacy of your plan’s response and recovery processes and help identify areas of improvement.